How to Spot a Bed Bug Infestation

 Inspect-It 1st’s corporate office is based out of Cleveland, OH which is the top city in the United States for bed bug infestations.
 That being said, we know a thing or two about how to spot a bed bug infestation.
 Equip yourself with these tips to spot a bed bug infestation when you’re house hunting for your ideal home.

 Where to Look

-Although bed bugs are most commonly found in and on mattresses, they may also be found in appliances, furniture, drawer joints, curtains, under loose wallpaper, around electrical sockets, and more.
-If you’re house hunting, the owners may not appreciate your checking their bed for bed bugs.
+Although bed bugs are most commonly found in and on mattresses, they may also be found in hiding places like appliances, furniture, drawer joints, curtains, under loose wallpaper, around electrical outlets, and more.
+If you’re house hunting, the owners may not appreciate your checking their mattress seams and box springs for bed bugs.
 However, keep an eye out for more obvious signs of these pesky pests.
 If you choose to make an offer, a professional home inspector can get into the nooks and crannies to determine whether or not there is an infestation.

 What to Look For

 When touring a home, keep an eye out for common signs of bed bug infestations like: